-Decembe r 31,
+oer 31,

-Regulatory Liabilities consist of the following (millions) 2014 2013
+Regulatory Liabilities consist of the following (millions) 2015 2014

-Regulatory Tracker Mechanisms \$8.7 \$9.7
+Regulatory Tracker Mechanisms \$ 8.0 \$8.8

+Gas Pipeline Refund (Note 8) 15.7

-Total Regulatory Liabilities \$8.7 \$9.7
+Total Regulatory Liabilities 23.7 8.8

+Less: Current Portion of Regulatory Liabilities 15.6 8.7

+Regulatory Liabilities-noncurrent \$ 8.1 \$0.1

 Generally, the Company receives a return on investment on its regulated assets for which a cash outflow has been made.
+Included in Regulatory Assets as of December 31, 2015 are \$6.6 million of deferred storm charges to be recovered over the next two and a half years and \$7.4 million of rate case costs and other expenditures to be recovered over the next seven years.
+Regulators have authorized recovery of these expenditures, but without a return.
 Regulatory commissions can reach different conclusions about the recovery of costs, which can have a material impact on the Company's Consolidated Financial Statements.
 The Company believes it is probable that its regulated distribution and transmission utilities will recover their investments in long-lived assets, including regulatory assets.
 If the Company, or a portion of its assets or operations, were to cease meeting the criteria for application of these accounting rules, accounting standards for businesses in general would become applicable and immediate recognition of any previously deferred costs, or a portion of deferred costs, would be required in the year in which the criteria are no longer met, if such deferred costs were not recoverable in the portion of the business that continues to meet the criteria for application of the FASB Codification topic on Regulated Operations.
 If unable to continue to apply the FASB Codification provisions for Regulated Operations, the Company would be required to apply the provisions for the Discontinuation of Rate-Regulated Accounting included in the FASB Codification.
 In the Company's opinion, its regulated operations will be subject to the FASB Codification provisions for Regulated Operations for the foreseeable future.

 Derivatives-The Company's regulated energy subsidiaries enter into energy supply contracts to serve their electric and gas customers.
 The Company follows a procedure for determining whether each contract qualifies as a derivative instrument under the guidance provided by the FASB Codification on Derivatives and Hedging.
 For each contract, the Company reviews and documents the key terms of the contract.
 Based on those terms and any additional relevant components of the contract, the Company determines and documents whether the contract qualifies as a derivative instrument as defined in the FASB Codification.

 The Company has determined that none of its energy supply contracts, other than the regulatory approved hedging program, described below, qualifies as a derivative instrument under the guidance set forth in the FASB Codification.

 The Company has a regulatory approved hedging program for Northern Utilities designed to fix or cap a portion of its gas supply costs for the coming years of service.
 Prior to April 2013 Northern Utilities purchased natural gas futures contracts on the New York Mercantile Exchange (NYMEX) that correspond to associated delivery months.
 Beginning in April 2013, the hedging program was redesigned and the Company began purchasing call option contracts on NYMEX natural gas futures contracts for future winter period months.
-As of December 31, 2014, all futures contracts purchased under the prior program design have been sold and the hedging portfolio now consists entirely of call option contracts.
+As of December 31, 2015, all futures contracts purchased under the prior program design have been sold and the hedging portfolio now consists entirely of call option contracts.